-- 1. Looked after children or previously looked after children i.e. children in foster care, care homes or who were before being adopted. - 2.
-Children with siblings attending the schools in the trust. - 3.
+- Looked after children and all previously looked after children i.e. children in foster care, care homes, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+Children with siblings in the school - 3.
 Pupils with serious medical needs for attending a particular school.
 Supporting professional evidence must provide specific reasons why a particular school is the only school that can meet your child's needs and the detriment that would be caused if your child had to attend another school.
 Your application must be supported by a GP or a consultant.